michellesandhika/katacoda-scenarios/sales-and-marketing/intro.md

 - Step 5

 ## A word before you start
-The course with the integrated Wordpress platform is designed to give you a feel of an real life environment.
+The course with the integrated Wordpress platform is designed to give you a feel of a real life environment.
 Therefore, several components need to start up before the test webpage is fully loaded.
 You will first see "Connecting to Port", then " Connected.
 Loading Port" until you finally see the Wordpress logo with a list of languages to choose.